Command R+

 Common questions about Command R+

-What is the context window for Command R+?
+What is the context window size for Command R+?

-Command R+ supports a context window of 128,000 tokens, allowing it to process large documents or extended conversation histories in a single request.
+Command R+ supports a context window of 128,000 tokens, allowing large volumes of text or document content to be processed in a single request.

 What people think about Command R+